Can Dogs Eat Garlic? Is Garlic Good For Dogs? Garlic For Dogs Explained

 Which dogs should avoid garlic altogether?
 Well, those who are a high-risk group are puppies, pregnant or nursing mothers, and breeds which are known to be more sensitive.
 Unsure of the situation?
 Consult your vet (or a holistic vet, if you are lucky enough to live next to one!).

-How Much Garlic is Safe For a Dog to Consume?
+How Much Garlic Is Safe For Dogs?

 Depending on the breed and size, different amounts of fresh garlic are permissible.
 For small breeds, a third or half clove.
 For medium-sized dogs, a half or whole clove.
 For larger canines, up to two cloves.

 Do not feed your dog garlic every day, regardless of amount.
 Once every 2-3 days is fine, but moderation is paramount.
 Better to avoid it altogether than risk making a mistake which could harm your pooch.
 The benefits are great, but the stakes are high.
 Unsure?
 Don’t use garlic – period.
+Safety first, right?

-Top 4 Health Benefits of Garlic For Dogs
+Top 4 Health Benefits Of Garlic For Dogs

 Garlic, whether consumed by dogs or humans, has many advantages and positive attributes.
 It is not by chance that this smelly vegetable is still a very popular ingredient in many diets, health plans, and home remedies.
 Whether it is for preventive purposes or for hands-on treatment, garlic is there for you, and also for your dog!